Are-Jae/preworkstudyguide/README.md

 make a new branch all over again for future work

 ##

+## User Story
 The first task for this project is to download the started code and clone my repo to my local machine.

+## Acceptance Criteria

+My webpage is complete when I deploy it and it displays my css and html properly while my javascript is logged to the console, displaying random information found within my notes.

+## Process

 Once that was done I then went through and added useful notes for myself for each section (HTML,CSS, JAVASCRIPT)